Become a UC Master Gardener

 How do I apply to the UC Master Gardener Program of San Mateo and San Francisco Counties?

-As agents of the University of California, all volunteers must be fingerprinted and must pass a state-wide Department of Justice criminal background check prior to being accepted into the program.
+As agents of the University of California, all volunteers must be fingerprinted and must pass a state-wide Department of Justice (DOJ) criminal background check prior to being accepted into the program.
 For those of you living in California for less than two years, an FBI background check is required.
+The application period is now closed for our 2019 Training Program.

 What is the training program fee?

-The fee for the entire course is $355; this fee includes all class materials.
-In addition, a DOJ fingerprinting fee is required of all accepted applicants (about $25 depending on the service provider).
+The fee for the entire course for the 2019 training is $355 (includes all class materials).
+A DOJ fingerprinting is required of all accepted applicants (about $25 depending on the service provider).

-A limited number of need-based scholarships are available; more information is available upon request.
+A limited number of need-based scholarships are available.

 Where are the training classes held?

-In 2018, training classes were held at the Silicon Valley Community Foundation, 1300 S. El Camino Real, San Mateo.
-Some class meetings may be held off-site (within San Mateo and San Francisco counties) when coursework includes topics such as composting and pruning.
-A detailed schedule of classes and locations will be available at orientation.
+The training classes for the 2019 trainees will be held at the Silicon Valley Community Foundation, 1300 S. El Camino Real, San Mateo.
+Some class meetings will be held off-site (within San Mateo and San Francisco counties) for coursework such as composting and pruning.

 When are the classes held and how much time should I expect to spend on the training program?

-The training period is 16 consecutive weeks: an orientation meeting, 14 weeks of class time, and a graduation celebration.
-In 2018, the dates are January 10 - May 2.
+The training period is 16 weeks: including an orientation meeting, 14 weeks of class time, and the graduation celebration.
 The weekly classes are typically held Wednesdays from 9:30 AM to 4:00 PM.
-Trainees are paired with mentors to help guide them through training class and to introduce them to the UC Master Gardener Program of San Mateo and San Francisco Counties.
-The time commitment for training is estimated to be 10-15 hours per week, including class time.
+Trainees are paired with mentors to help guide them through the training class and to introduce them to the UC Master Gardener Program of San Mateo and San Francisco Counties.
+The time commitment for training is estimated to be 15-20 hours per week, including class time.

 What is the commitment to the UC Master Gardener Program?

-In the first year, UC Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts on the UC Master Gardener Helpline: located in Half Moon Bay on Mondays and in Redwood City on Thursdays, during the hours of 9:00 AM – 4:00 PM.
-San Francisco on Wednesdays 10:30 AM-2:00 PM.
+In the first year, UC Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts working at the Master Gardener Helpline.
+Office locations are Half Moon Bay (Mondays 9am-4pm), San Francisco (Wednesdays 10:30am-2pm) and/or Redwood City (Thursdays 9am-4pm).
 In subsequent years, to remain a UC-Certified Master Gardener, 25 hours of UC Master Gardener Program of San Mateo and San Francisco Counties-sponsored volunteer service and 12 hours of continuing education are required.

 If you have additional questions, please contact us at: firstname.lastname@example.org